VA Loan Calculator

 How a Larger Down Payment Impacts Monthly Payments

 |Percentage||Down Payment||Home Price||Principal & Interest|

 *The payment is principal and interest only; to get the total monthly payment, add your property taxes, homeowners insurance and private mortgage insurance (PMI) for down payments below 20%.

 In general, most homebuyers should aim to have 20% of their desired home price saved before applying for a mortgage.
 Being able to make a sizeable down payment improves your chances of qualifying for the best VA mortgage rates.
 Your credit score and income are two additional factors that will play a role in determining your mortgage rate.

-In the drop down area, you have the option of selecting a 30-year fixed-rate mortgage, 15-year fixed-rate mortgage or 5/1 ARM.
+In the drop down area, you can select a 30-year fixed-rate mortgage, 15-year fixed-rate mortgage or 5/1 ARM.
 The first two options, as their name indicates, are fixed-rate loans.
 This means your interest rate and monthly payments stay the same over the course of the entire loan.
 An ARM, or adjustable-rate mortgage, has an interest rate that will change after an initial fixed-rate period.
 In general, following the introductory period, an ARM’s interest rate will change once a year.
 Depending on the economic climate, your rate can increase or decrease.
 Most people choose 30-year fixed-rate loans, but if you’re planning on moving in a few years or flipping the house, an ARM can potentially offer you a lower initial rate.